Guatemala Country Commercial Guide

 Currency

 Local currency is the “Quetzal”.
-The U.S. Dollar is commonly accepted in tourist transited areas such as artisan markets, certain restaurants, and hotels.
-There is a broad presence of ATM machines throughout the Capital City, but they become less available as one travels into the country’s rural areas.
-In general, the Capital City, areas where most famous tourist sites are located, and well-established hotels and restaurants will accept international credit cards.
-When traveling to the rural areas or smaller towns in Guatemala, it is a recommended practice to bring local cash to purchase artisan products, or food from smaller local vendors.
+There is a broad presence of ATM machines throughout Guatemala City, but they are much less available in rural areas.
+In general, businesses within Guatemala City and well-frequented tourist areas accept international credit cards.
+When traveling to the rural areas or smaller towns in Guatemala, it is a recommended to bring local cash to purchase artisan products, or food from smaller local vendors.

 Telecommunications/Electronics